 To make an appointment, phone us or send an email using the Contact details here.
 This is a good opportunity for you to ask any questions you may have and find out more about what to expect.
-Please be advised that there is currently a waiting list for appointments.
 Some more information about making appointments is provided here.

 What can I expect in the first session?

 Sometimes people can feel a bit anxious about the first appointment because they don’t know what to expect.
 That is a completely normal feeling.

 At the first appointment we spend some time talking about what has brought you to counselling at this time.
 This is a good opportunity for you to get to know your counsellor and hopefully feel more comfortable about coming back again.

 As well as helping you to feel comfortable with the counselling process, the first appointment will focus on setting some goals for counselling and making a plan that suits you.
 It will also involve filling out some basic forms.

 How much does it cost?